UBela/rl_project/tdmpc2/README.md

 <h1>Hockey TD-MPC2</span></h1>

 This codebase was used to train an TD-MPC2 agent for the Hockey Environment.
-Most important contribution is the `tdmpc/envs/hockey.py` file containing the hockey environment and the wrapper.
+Most important contribution is the `tdmpc2/envs/hockey.py` file containing the hockey environment and the wrapper.
+Smaller changes in `tdmpc2/envs/__init__.py`, `tdmpc2/train.py` and `tdmpc2/config.yaml`.

 In the following the original README from TD-MPC2: